43 Different Types of Hot Peppers to Grow This Season

 Santaka is a small, fiery Japanese pepper commonly used in Asian cuisine.

 This Japanese pepper is very hot!
-The small peppers grow in an upside growth habit, similar to ornamental peppers.
+The small peppers grow in an upward growth habit, similar to ornamental peppers.
 This makes the plant beautiful enough for not only the vegetable garden but as a landscaping border as well.

 Tabasco